Sir Rhys Llewellyn, 2nd Baronet

 Educated at Oundle School and Trinity College, Cambridge, he was the Managing Director of Graigola Merthyr from 1934 to 1947; Master of the Brecon and Talybont Foxhounds from 1936 to 1940; an officer in the Welsh Guards during World War II; and High Sheriff of Glamorgan from 1950 to 1951.

 Death

-Sir Rhys Llewellyn, 2nd Baronet, died unmarried on 25 April 1978, aged 68.
+Sir Rhys died unmarried on 25 April 1978, aged 68.
+He was succeeded in the baronetcy by his brother Harry.